 Should you wish to publish your work open access, this page will assist you in finding and selecting open access journals and publication venues.
 When you publish open access, you may do so by one of several avenues: by publishing in a pre-existing open access journal, by starting your own open access journal, or by paying fees to make your article open access.
 See below for more details.

 Open access does not equate to low quality.
-Most open access journals are peer-reviewed and managed by well-respected editorial teams.
-The Directory of Open Access Journals uses quality control criteria to select journals for listing, and most purveyors of open access content subscribe to the Open Access Scholarly Publishers Association (OASPA) Code of Conduct.
+Many open access journals are peer-reviewed and managed by well-respected editorial teams.

 Open access journals are not necessarily low-impact publications--some are, some aren't.
 Particularly as they become more well-established, open access journals do impact academia, as evidenced by engagement with their content.
 See the following studies for more information: